Accountability Policy & Procedure

 • Has a right to assistance.

-• May request that the Assistant Dean of Students, Director of Residence Life or the Hall Coordinator (in the case of residence hall misconduct) resolve the case in an informal accountability assessment.
+• May request that the Assistant Dean of Students, Director of Residence Life, or the Residence Hall Coordinator (in the case of residence hall misconduct) resolve the case in an informal accountability assessment.

 • If several students are involved in one situation, the individuals are heard alone, not in or as a group.